-When your body goes into cigarette withdrawal, your attitude can be your best friend or your worst enemy.
-Setting reasonable expectations and being good to yourself can help you avoid added anxiety or emotional discomfort that could tempt you to smoke.
+When your body goes into cigarette withdrawal, your attitude can become your best friend or your worst enemy.
+Setting reasonable expectations and being kind to yourself can help you avoid added anxiety or emotional discomfort that could tempt you to smoke.

-Every day you reduce a smoke is an accomplishment, so reward yourself accordingly.
-Remember the money you used to spend on packs of cigarettes?
-Spend it on something that’s good for you or fun like a good meal, or a new pair of shoes.
+Every day you reduce your habit is an accomplishment, so reward yourself accordingly.
+Remember the money you used to spend on cigarettes?
+Spend it on YOU!
+Treat yourself to a nice meal or those new shoes you’ve been eyeing.

-Keeping healthy snacks close at hand is an easy way to improve your chances of success.
+Keeping healthy snacks around is an easy way to improve your chances of success.
 Remember, it’s normal for smokers to have nervous energy when they cut back, so treating it with dried fruit, nuts, or sugar-free gum instead of cigarettes isn’t only better for your body, it’s better for your self-esteem.

 Nobody’s perfect.
-If you do slip and wind up smoking again, know that the majority of smokers who have quit had to make many attempts before they succeeded.
-You’re breaking an extremely addictive habit —so don’t judge yourself for being human.
+If you slip and wind up smoking again, don’t knock yourself too hard.
+The majority of smokers who have quit had to make many attempts before they succeeded.
+You’re breaking an extremely addictive habit, so don’t judge yourself for being human.